Down to business

 Cleaning Up

-For those brave enough to try, here is the routine for cleaning your machine:-Once again, I can accept no responsibility for any damage you do to the machine or yourself during this procedure.
+Once again, I can accept no responsibility for any damage you do to the machine or yourself during this procedure.
 Follow the text carefully and mishaps are extremely unlikely to occur.

 Now is a good time to remove the machines top cover (3 screws along the back top edge), stand the machine on its left-hand end, and gently brush out any loose dust you can find.
 Always brush away from the mechanism so as to avoid excessive dust contamination.
 A vacuum cleaner can be used with extreme caution.
 Be careful not to bend any components or pull out any connectors.
 A camera lens puffer-brush is preferable although not everyone will have access to one of these.
 If it's a fine day, take the machine outside for this cleaning procedure.
 The dust will blow away rather than hanging around in clouds.